instacart/formula/docs/Formula-Android.md

 ```

 Formula calls `createComponent` when a formula fragment handled by `createFlow` is added.
 This
-component lives as long as there is any formula fragments defined by `createFlow` alive.
+component lives as long as there are any formula fragments defined by `createFlow` alive.
 The
 component is disposed once the last formula fragment is removed.

 ## Activity state management